tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 keyring for the duration of the session).

-If you are completely unfamiliar with this sort of operation, please first read the #How the encryption works section below.
+If you are completely unfamiliar with this sort of operation, please also read the #How the encryption works section below.

 The available disk encryption methods can be separated into two types by their layer of operation: